sherlockdoyle/Handwriter/README.md

 ![Background displacement](img/background-displace.png)
 Finally, the text is merged on the background, normalized, and saved.
 ![Final image](img/final.png)
-Here's how it looks before and after.
+Here's how it looks before and after (old picture, refer to the [top](#Handwriter) for how the latest version of the software performs).
 If you use your handwriting, it'll look more realistic.

 ## TODO

-1. Detect images (line drawing) and apply low-frequency noise to them to give a hand-drawn effect.
+* [ ] Detect images (line drawing) and apply low-frequency noise to them to give a hand-drawn effect.
-2. Better strike out for mistakes.
+* [ ] Better strike out for mistakes.
-3. Second page's background will be the flipped variant of the first.
+* [ ] Second page's background will be the flipped variant of the first.
-4. The second page will have flipped bleed through text from the first page.
+* [ ] The second page will have flipped bleed through text from the first page.
-5. Each line will have random horizontal movement.
+* [X] Each line will have random horizontal movement.